cpske/ISP/django/authentication.md

 title: Authentication in Django
 ---

-Django provides an authentication system, which you can combine with your own forms (UI) and different *authentication backends* -- like username/password or OAuth.
+Django provides an authentication system, which you can combine with your own templates (UI) and different *authentication backends* -- like username/password or OAuth.
+You can also customize things like password requirements.

-The Django authentication model includes:
+Django `django.contrib.auth` app includes:

 * **User** and **Group** models that store user info
 * **Views** and **Forms** for login, logout, changing password, and more